An Avid Traveler Reminisces about Her Cooking Vacation Memories

 Two reasons: first the staff is amazingly competent and very responsive.
 Karen seems like one super cool lady, and I would love to meet her one of these days and hear her wisdom from her many travels.
 She clearly loves what she does and that spirit emanates through the tours.

 Richard and the rest of the staff are just wonderfully capable, caring and highly organized group.
-Next, the tours are meticulously researched and you can tell a great deal of thought, care and planning went into each excursion, location, chef, accommodation and activity.
-At each tour I felt as though a real live person crafted the itinerary to maximize the experience; these are not cookie cutter tours that someone threw together after some research on the Internet.
+Next, the culinary vacations are meticulously researched and you can tell a great deal of thought, care and planning went into each excursion, location, chef, accommodation and activity.
+At each cooking vacation I felt as though a real live person crafted the itinerary to maximize the experience; these are not cookie cutter culinary tours that someone threw together after some research on the Internet.

 * * *